|

 Newmarket in April, beating the Duke of Bolton's Sly (ch c 1728

-Croft's Partner), Sir Michael Newton's
+Croft's Partner),

-Favourite and the Duke of Somerset's Quibble, over four miles.
+Somerset's Quibble, over four miles.
+Later in

-Honeywood's grey mare, who won the King's Plate at Newmarket in
+sweepstakes defeating Mr Honeywood's grey mare, who won the King's Plate at Newmarket in

-1734, the Duke of Bolton's Looby (br c 1728 Bay
+1734, the Duke of Bolton's Looby (br c 1728

-Bolton), Lord Gower's chesnut mare, Mr. Hutton's Spot, Lord
+Bolton), Lord Gower's chesnut mare, Mr Hutton's Spot, Lord

-Halifax's Bumper, Sir Michael Newton's Favourite and Mr.
+Halifax's Bumper, Sir Michael Newton's Favourite and Mr

 Seymour's Robin.
 He joined the Duke's stud at Chatsworth and was